Richard Mayson (writer)

 Richard Mayson (born July 1961) is a British author and expert on fortified wines and the wines of Iberia.
-He is series editor for the Infinite Ideas Classic Wine Library.
+He is series editor for the Classic Wine Library.
 He is the author of Lowry's Lamps, published by Unicorn Press and was Pro-Chancellor at the University of Sheffield from 2017 - 2021.

 Career

 Mayson entered the wine trade in 1984 and spent five years working for the Wine Society, the world's oldest mail-order wine club.
 In 1987, he was awarded the Worshipful Company of Vintners' Scholarship and spent three months in the vineyards of Iberia.

 Mayson is the author of five books relating to the wines of Portugal, was associate editor of Oz Clarke's "Wine Atlas" and currently writes the entries on Port and Madeira for The Oxford Companion to Wine.
 He also lectured for the Wine & Spirit Education Trust (WSET) and Leith's School of Food and Wine in London.

 In 1999, he was made a Cavaleiro of the Confraria do Vinho do Porto in recognition of his services to the port wine trade.
 He is currently the regional chairman for Port and Madeira wines for the annual Decanter World Wine Awards (DWWA).
 He has his own website.

 Mayson was educated at Uppingham School, Rutland.
 He graduated from the University of Sheffield (BA Hons.
 Geography) in 1983.

 In 2013, he was appointed as a lay member of Council of the University of Sheffield where he chaired the Alumni Board.
 On 1 August 2017, he became Pro-Chancellor of the University of Sheffield.

 Mayson's book on street furniture in the paintings and drawings of L. S. Lowry, Lowry's Lamps, was published in July 2020 by Unicorn Press.